-The earliest start date for Cycle 1 awards is 1 October 2023.
+The earliest start date for Cycle 1 grants is 01 November 2025.

 4.5 Project Lay Summary

 You are asked to provide a brief summary of the proposed research including the objectives, design, expected outcomes and potential of the findings to answer policy and/or practice-relevant questions through the use of secondary data.